 Shakuhachi History

-My sources for shakuhachi history include the amazing and dedicated works of 國見, Riley Lee, Kiku Day, Justin Senryu Williams, and Torsten Mukuteki Olafsson.
+For shakuhachi history my sources include the works of 國見昌史, Riley Lee, Kiku Day, Justin Senryu Williams, and Torsten Mukuteki Olafsson.

 The ancestral flutes which the shakuhachi evolved from were first imported to Japan from China during the Nara period (710-794 AC).
 These flutes were a part of court music or Gagaku 雅楽, as it’s translated into Japanese.
 They were made from bamboo poles, jade, various stones, and ivory.
 Shakuhachi were also shorter around 1.08 in length or ichi-shaku-hachi-bu (32.7cm/12.8in; 22cm shorter than the later and current standard of 1.8 or ichi-shaku-hachi-sun or 54.5cm/21.5in).